rmina9474/MVC-FrameWork-Demo/README.md

 ### Customer Experience

 1. **Browsing Products**

    - Visit the home page to view featured products
    - Browse products by category using the navigation menu
    - Use the search function to find specific products by name or description
    - Click on any product to view its details, pricing, and customer reviews

 2. **Quick Ordering**

    - Use the dedicated "Quick Order" section on the home page for faster purchasing of popular items
    - Adjust quantities directly on product cards
-   - Add items to cart with a single click
+   - Add items to cart with the "Order" button
    - Receive visual confirmation through toast notifications

 3. **Account Management**

    - Register for a new account by clicking on "Register" in the navigation menu
    - Log in to your existing account from the "Login" page
    - Update your profile information from the account settings
    - View your order history under "My Orders" in your account dashboard

 4. **Shopping Process**

-   - Add products to your cart by clicking the "Add to Cart" button on product cards or detail pages
+   - Add products to your cart by clicking the "Order" button on product cards or detail pages
    - Adjust quantities or remove items from your cart on the Shopping Cart page
    - Proceed to checkout by clicking the "Checkout" button
    - Fill in your shipping details and select a payment method